asbjornenge/trello-mcp-server/README.md

 - **Trello Integration**: Complete access to Trello boards, lists, cards, and more
 - **Comprehensive API Coverage**: Support for all major Trello operations
+- **Dual Transport Support**: Use either HTTP or stdio communication
 - **Modular Architecture**: Clear separation of concerns with a well-defined structure
 - **Type Safety**: Full TypeScript support with proper typing for Trello objects
 - **Error Handling**: Robust error management throughout the codebase